pretix/pretix-docs/docs/topics/vouchers.md

 ### Offering a limited discount

-This subsection explains how to create a voucher code for a limited time discount to attract more customers to your shop.
+You can create a voucher code for a limited time discount to attract more customers to your shop.

 Navigate to [Your Event] → ":fontawesome-solid-tags: and click the :btn-icon:fontawesome-solid-plus: Create a new voucher: button.
 Leave the automatically generated suggestion in the "Voucher code" field or provide your own.